-Here is an explanation of the Birthday Paradox.
+Here is an explanation of the Birthday Paradox (and here is an intuitive proof).
 Notice that the probability calculation assumes a uniform distribution (i.e. that there’s a 1/365 chance of being born on any given day).
 In fact, birthdays in July, August and September are more common than other months.

 Poundstone, William (2010) Priceless: The Hidden Psychology Of Value Oneworld

 Kahneman, Daniel (2011) Thinking, Fast and Slow Farrar Straus and Giroux

 Lambert, Craig “The Marketplace of Perceptions”, Harvard Magazine, March-April 2006 – A summary of chief insights from behavioural economics and neuroeconomics

 Poundstone, W., (2011) “Prospect Theory” (Chapter 16) and “Ultimatum Game” (chapter 18) from Priceless: The Hidden Psychology of Value, One World – Good introductions to key concepts